Tearsheet

 AI Analysis | Feedback

-Damian Kozlowski was appointed CEO of The Bancorp in May 2016.
+Mr. Kozlowski joined The Bancorp in June 2016.
 He previously served as Chief Executive Officer, President, and Director of Modern Bank, N.A. from 2010 to 2016.
-Before that, he was the Chairman and Chief Executive Officer of Alpha Capital Financial Group, Inc., which he founded, from 2007 to 2010.
-From 2000 to 2007, Kozlowski developed the global growth strategy for The Citigroup Private Bank, where he managed 4500 employees across 98 offices in 31 countries.
-His roles at Citigroup included CEO Global Private Bank, President US Private Bank, COO and CFO, and Global Head of Business Development and Strategy.
-His earlier career also includes positions at Banc of America Securities, Marakon Associates, Rostra Holdings, and US Trust, providing him with expertise in private equity, wealth management, and investment banking.
+From 2007 to 2010, he founded and served as Chairman and Chief Executive Officer of Alpha Capital Financial Group, Inc., a private equity firm.
+Between 2000 and 2007, he held several executive positions at Citigroup Private Bank, including CEO of Global Private Bank, President of US Private Bank, Chief Operating Officer/Chief Financial Officer, and Global Head of Business Development & Strategy.
+His career also includes experience in investment banking leadership at Bank of America Securities.
+He has deep expertise in private equity, wealth management, and investment banking.

-Dominic C. Canuso, Executive Vice President, Chief Financial Officer
+Dominic C. Canuso - Executive Vice President and Chief Financial Officer

 AI Analysis | Feedback